 Samuel had a very romantic view of his time in the CP and had a tendency to see those times through very rose tinted spectacles.
 His book the Lost World of Communism was devoid of any political analysis of the CP.
 Its betrayals are not mentioned.
 It is perhaps a little strange that he had a disdain for the undisciplined nature various left groups and publications but would later found one of them.
 Samuel missed the time when Stalinism had political control over the working class.

 Samuel also seems to have been blind to the fact that there were significant disagreements inside the Communist Party over strategy and global politics.
 He certainly does not touch upon the struggle between Leon Trotsky’s Left Opposition and Josef Stalin and stayed silent on Stalin’s murderous purges of the 1930s.

-Samuel was part of a historical phenomenon.
+Samuel was part of a historical event.
 Born in 1934 he had a relatively comfortable childhood and was educated at a private school.
 During his late childhood, he would have been schooled by his mother who was in the Communist Party about the defeat of Nazi Germany, continued global economic depression and the Second World War.
-His teenage years would be defined by the continued rise of Stalinism, the further betrayal of the Russian revolution, and the rise to global eminence of American capitalism.
+His teenage years would be defined by the constant rise of Stalinism, the further betrayal of the Russian Revolution, and the rise to global eminence of American capitalism.